Fact Sheet 403

 • Etravirine (Intelence, ETR)

-The third class of ARV drugs is the protease inhibitors or PIs.
-These drugs block Step 10, where the raw material for new HIV virus is cut into specific pieces.
+Protease inhibitors or PIs block Step 10, where the raw material for new HIV virus is cut into specific pieces.
 Ten protease inhibitors are approved:

 • Saquinavir (Invirase, SQV)